Dollar prices drop in Baghdad and Erbil at closure - Shafaq News

 Dollar prices drop in Baghdad and Erbil at closure

-According to a survey by Shafaq News Agency, the dollar's rates decreased with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 141,950 dinars for every 100 dollars, while they recorded 142,100 dinars at morning.
+According to a survey by Shafaq News Agency, the dollar's rates decreased with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 141,650 dinars for every 100 dollars, while they recorded 141,950 dinars in the morning.